Thanks for your interest in Ogallala Aquifer Summit!

 - Kyle Averhoff General Manager and Managing Partner of Royal Farms Dairy, Garden City, KS

-- Darren Buck Third generation producer with irrigated and dryland production, OK
+- Darren Buck Third generation producer with irrigated and dryland production operating in OK & KS

 - Ronnie Hopper Continuous no-till producer and board member of the High Plains Underground Water Conservation District, TX